NanoTools/easy-nano-node/docs/README.md

-# Setup a Nano Node on Digitalocean
+# Setup a Nano Node on DigitalOcean

 1. Sign up on Digitalocean [with this link to get 10$ credit for free](https://m.do.co/c/f47f91d0d534)